jalvarezga/jalvarezga.github.io/_posts/2024-01-08-be-thankful.markdown

 Which motivates a question about how should we treat depression?
 How should we think about this taboo topic?
 This is not a matter of whether pills are helpful or not.
 I would like to explore the idea of depression from a philosophical perspective.

+[Depression is tricky](https://time.com/4053881/antidepressant-placebo-effect/).
+The medical/psychological community hasn't gotten a conclusive unanimous point of view about depression.